Memory Support - May 13, 2020

 Many people think that Alzheimer’s disease is synonymous with dementia, but it’s actually one type of dementia.
 There are several other forms of dementia including Lewy body, Parkinson’s, Vascular and Frontotemporal, just to name a few.

 As the baby boomer generation ages, there is a lot more focus on Alzheimer’s and other forms of dementia.
-While this information is helpful, it is good to remember that 40% of people 65 and older experience some form of memory loss, which is considered a normal part of the aging process.
+While this information is helpful, it is good to remember that 40% of people 65 and older experience some form of memory loss, which is considered normal aging not dementia.

 What are the key differences between normal age-related memory loss and dementia?
 Here are some differences noted by the Alzheimer Society of Canada:

 If you are concerned, please talk to your doctor.
-It is wise to get all the information you can, even if the memory issues are just age-related.
+It is wise to get all the information you can, even if the memory issues are considered normal aging.